 goto x jumps to a label x, which must be defined in the same function.
-Labels are defined by giving an identifier, followed by a :, followed by an end-of-line; that is, a label is the only thing which may be on a line.
+Labels are defined by giving an identifier followed by a :.
 For example:

 '''

 if x=y goto xyequal

 print "x differs from y"

 goto done

-xyequal:

 '''

-print "x and y are equal" done:
+xyequal: print "x and y are equal" done: